Cockroach Exterminator, Control, and Treatment in Lubbock TX

 Types of Roaches in Texas

 Due to our dry, non-humid climate, cockroaches in West Texas are smaller than in Houston and Dallas.
-However, brown-banded cockroaches, American cockroaches, Oriental cockroaches, and German cockroaches are several species in the area that can quickly infest homes, apartments, offices, hotels, and restaurants.
-Whether you live in student dorms at Texas Tech or own a multi-story mansion, cockroaches can affect anyone.
+However, when a cockroach problem develops, these pests can quickly multiply in large numbers throughout any building.
+The most common cockroach species in our area include brown-banded cockroaches, American cockroaches, Oriental cockroaches, and German cockroaches, all of which readily infest homes, apartments, offices, hotels, and restaurants.

 Play Video